black-archives/website/CONTRIBUTING.md

 ### How do I export and import data from the Wordpress app?

 > [!TIP]
-> If you have issues importing data, try increasing the maximum upload size in the `.htaccess` file (see [this guide](#how-do-i-upload-more-than-2mb-of-data-to-the-wordpress-app)).
+> If you have issues importing data, checkout [this guide](#how-do-i-upload-more-than-2mb-of-data-to-the-wordpress-app) on how to increase the upload size.
 If that doesn't work, try exporting and importing the data in smaller chunks.

 You can export and import data from the Wordpress app using the [All-in-One WP Migration](https://wordpress.org/plugins/all-in-one-wp-migration/) plugin.